XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Related Work

-In contrast, the second category seeks to learn representations by exploiting the vast abundance of unlabeled video data~\citep{cui2022play,du2023learning,hu2024video,he2024learning,ye2024latent,cheang2024gr}, focusing on encoding generalized visual flow and state transitions observed in demonstrations.
-Models like C-BeT~\citep{cui2022play} and UniPi~\citep{du2023learning} learn goal-conditioned behaviors from uncurated "play" data or text-conditioned video generation.
-More recent works, such as VPP~\citep{hu2024video}, LAPA~\citep{ye2024latent}, and GR-2~\citep{cheang2024gr}, leverage large-scale actionless human videos and web videos for pre-training, aiming to capture generalized visual dynamics and task semantics.
-VPDD~\citep{he2024learning} leverages large-scale actionless human videos for pre-training and discrete diffusion modeling to enable effective robot policy learning with limited labeled data.
-Models like GO-1~\citep{bu2025agibot} leverage this video-centric approach to capture generalized, task-relevant visual dynamics.
-UVA~\citep{li2025unified} typically treats the vision and action modalities in isolation during the core representation learning phase.

-However, by learning from action-free data, these methods lack explicit action grounding, creating a critical alignment gap between understanding visual change and executing the precise, fine-grained motor control required to effect that change.
-Crucially, by treating vision and action in isolation, existing unimodal paradigms fail to capture the causal link between observation and execution.
-We address this fundamental limitation with XR-1, a framework that introduces Unified Vision-Motion Codes (UVMC).
-UVMC is a novel, discrete latent representation learned jointly from both visual dynamics and robotic motion.
-By constructing a shared bimodal latent space, UVMC explicitly encodes the cause-and-effect relationship between seeing and acting, allowing it to abstract away embodiment-specific details while preserving core task semantics.
+Crucially, by treating vision and action in isolation, existing unimodal paradigms miss the causal link between observation and execution.
+We address this limitation with XR-1, which introduces Unified Vision-Motion Codes (UVMC), a discrete latent representation learned jointly from visual dynamics and robotic motion.
+By constructing a bimodal latent space, UVMC encodes the cause-and-effect relationship between seeing and acting, abstracting away embodiment-specific details while preserving task semantics.